Biden on sexual assault allegation: ‘never, never happened’

 The GOP argues Democrats aren’t being consistent, pointing to aggressive questioning of Supreme Court nominee Brett Kavanaugh when he faced an allegation of sexual assault.

 Biden on Friday pushed back on those notions.
+“What I said during the Kavanagh hearings was that she had a right to be heard,” Biden said.
 Biden said “women are to be believed, given the benefit of the doubt.
-If they come forward … they should start off with the presumption the presumption they are telling the truth.
+If they come forward … they should start off with the presumption they are telling the truth.
 Then you have to look at the circumstances and the facts.
 And the facts of this case do not exist.”

-Trump said Thursday Biden “should respond” but added, “I know all about false allegations.”

-“Ladies and gentleman, we just can’t have it both ways,” Trump spokeswoman Kellyanne Conway said Friday at the White House.
-“We cannot decide which women were included in ‘believe all women.’”
+Speaking about the allegation for the first time on Thursday, Trump said Biden “should respond” before proceeding to criticize Kavanaugh’s treatment of Kavanaugh as “an absolute disgrace to our country.”